-AME Blog Carnival: Tips and Tricks for Writers and Authors October 15, 2012by: Paula
+AME Blog Carnival: Tips and Tricks for Writers and Authors October 15, 2012by: Penny

 Welcome to the October 15, 2012 edition of tips and tricks for writers and authors, featuring insights on book marketing, self-publishing, and writing.
 Thank you to all those who provided blog posts for this issue!

 Michael Montoure presents Why Are Writers Buying Fake Reviews When Getting Real Ones Is Just Not That Hard? posted at Michael Montoure’s “Bloodletters”.